aws/amazon-documentdb-odbc-driver/docs/dev/build_linux.md

 ## Building the Amazon Timestream ODBC Driver for Ubuntu 64-bit, Ubuntu 32-bit or Amazon Linux 2 64-bit

-From the Unix shell, run one of the following:
+From the Unix shell, navigate to the project source directory, run one of the following:
 * `./build_linux_debug64.sh`
 * `./build_linux_release32_deb.sh`
 * `./build_linux_release64_deb.sh`